MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 * Installation and deployment of IBM MobileFirst Platform Application Center

 ### Token licensing
 Token licensing is one of the two licensing methods supported by MobileFirst Server.
 You must determine whether you need to activate token licensing or not.
-If you do not have a contract that defines the use of token licensing with the Rational® License Key Server, do not activate token licensing.
+If you do not have a contract that defines the use of token licensing with the Rational  License Key Server, do not activate token licensing.
 If you activate token licensing, you must configure MobileFirst Server for token licensing.
 For more information, see [Installing and configuring for token licensing](../token-licensing).

 ### IBM MobileFirst Foundation Application Center
 Application Center is a component of IBM MobileFirst Foundation.
 With Application Center, you can share mobile applications that are under development within your organization in a single repository of mobile applications.